kubernetes/website/content/en/blog/_posts/Windows-Memory-Pressure-Eviction.md

 Additionally, exposing the _Commit_ memory usage for individial Pods and Containers through the `/stats/summary` API is being worked on as part of the [cAdvisor-les, CRI-full Container and Pod Stats](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/2371-cri-pod-container-stats/README.md) enhancement.

-[windows-exporter](https://github.com/prometheus-community/windows_exporter) can also be configured to monitor and report on _Commit_ memory usage today.
+[windows-exporter](https://github.com/prometheus-community/windows_exporter) can also be configured to monitor and report on _Commit_ memory usage for Pods and containers today.

 ## Additional resources